Crockett's Theme

-"Crockett's Theme" is an instrumental song written for the hit NBC series Miami Vice.
+"Crockett's Theme" is an instrumental song composed by Jan Hammer for the hit NBC television series Miami Vice.
 The surname Crockett refers to Don Johnson's character, James "Sonny" Crockett.
-The initial version of the theme first appeared in the episode "Calderone's Return: Part 1 – The Hit List", which aired on October 19, 1984.
-The song was composed by Jan Hammer and appears on the album Miami Vice II, the second volume of music from the television show.
-It also appeared on Jan Hammer's 1987 album Escape from Television.
+The initial version of the theme first appeared in the episode "Calderone's Return: Part 1 – The Hit List", which aired on October 19, 1984, and other variations were used in later episodes.
+The first commercial release was a version on the late 1986 album Miami Vice II, the second volume of music from the television show.
+A slightly different mix was released for the single in 1987, and also appeared on Jan Hammer's 1987 album Escape from Television.

 Chart performance

 The song was a hit in western Europe, reaching number one in Belgium and the Netherlands, for two and four weeks respectively.
 It peaked at number two in both Ireland and the United Kingdom.